zcd0000/cordova-plugin-locationsdk/README.md

-# Cordova Plugin scaffold
+# Cordova Plugin LocationSdk

-Simple "empty skeleton" that can be useful to develop Cordova plugins, if you don't modify it, it will trigger a simple NSLog (for ios) and a Log.i (for Android)
+LocationSdk Plugin is a wrapper for locationsdk-1.0.0.aar developed by China Academy of Transportation Science(http://wlhy.mot.gov.cn/wlhy/detail.html?newsId=140) (for Android).

 ## Clone the plugin